octachrome/treason/db/DATABASE.md

-A database containing around 600,000 online games of Coup recorded from http://treason.thebrown.net is available here: https://s3-eu-west-1.amazonaws.com/treason.thebrown.net/games.json.gz.
+A database containing around 600,000 online games of golpe recorded from http://treason.thebrown.net is available here: https://s3-eu-west-1.amazonaws.com/treason.thebrown.net/games.json.gz.
 It is 150 MB compressed, 400 MB when uncompressed.

 The database is a JSON array, where each entry in the array is an object representing a single game.
 Each game object has the following fields:

-    gameId          string          a unique id for the game gameType        string          the type of game ("original" or "inquisitors") playerCount     number          the number of players in the game playerIds       Array<string>   the unique ids of the players in the game (AI players have the id "ai") winner          number          the player who won the game, as an index into the players array
+    gameId          string          a unique id for the game gameType        string          the type of game ("original" or "inquisidores") playerCount     number          the number of players in the game playerIds       Array<string>   the unique ids of the players in the game (AI players have the id "ai") winner          number          the player who won the game, as an index into the players array